Henrybsbhp/Resume/README.md

 * ####2016.03 ~ 2016.12 Hangzhou Huika Technology Co.,Ltd

  Intro：Cooperated with colleagues to develop an iOS App named XiaoMaDaDa in the company.
-We learned a bunch of new technology to make the app better, such as `ReactiveCocoa` and `React Native`.
+We've learned a bunch of new technology to make the app better, such as `ReactiveCocoa` and `React Native`.
 I created a several libraries to make the project development more convenience.
 Afterward, a several scenes was developed with 'React Native'.
 The colleagues are so friendly to me

 * ####2015.8 ~ 2016.03 Hangzhou Kingo Information&Technology Co.,Ltd